 Eclipse GlassFish includes asadmin subcommands that simplify this procedure.
-If you are using Eclipse GlassFish, see To Migrate the DAS.
+If

 To Migrate the DAS

 The following steps are required to migrate the DAS from the first host (olddashost) to the third host (newdashost).

 - 1. Install Eclipse GlassFish on newdashost just as it was installed on olddashost.
 This is required so that the DAS can be properly restored on newdashost without causing path conflicts. - 2.
 Use the restore-domain subcommand to restore the latest backup file onto newdashost.
 For example: